Kitware/vtk-book/VTKBook/09Chapter9.md

 ### Triangle Strip Generation

-Triangle strips are compact representations of triangle polygons as described in ["Triangle Strip"](05Chapter5.md#Chapter 5 - Triangle Strip) in [Chapter 5](05Chapter5).
+Triangle strips are compact representations of triangle polygons as described in {ref}`"Triangle Strip" <chapter-5-triangle-strip>` in [Chapter 5](05Chapter5).
 Many rendering libraries include triangle strips as graphics primitives because they are a high-performance alternative to general polygon rendering.

 Visualization and graphics data is often represented with triangles.
 Marching cubes, for example, generates thousands and potentially millions of triangles to represent an isosurface.
 To achieve greater performance in our visualizations, we can convert triangle polygons into triangle strips.
 Or, if data is represented using polygons, we can first triangulate the polygons and then create triangle strips.